-Annotations: Two types of annotations are included: Idea Note records textual information that is relevant to, but outside the scope of, a process model, e.g. design rationale or a reminder for analysis for certain parts of a model; Navigation Note records the relationships between diagrams in a model.
+Annotation Nodes: Two types of annotation nodes are included: Idea Note records textual information that is relevant to, but outside the scope of, a process model, e.g. design rationale or a reminder for examination for certain parts of a model; Navigation Node records the relationships between diagrams in a model.
 In general, annotation nodes do not contribute semantically to a process model, but they help the organisation and management of the modelling process.